ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/03-counts_mm.md

 In this section, we will collate all of the count data into one file for analysis in R.

+### <font color='red'> Start Group Exercise: </font>
+- Go through the following commands to generate the collated file for analysis in R.
+- Answer the questions at the end of this section.

 1. First lets make sure we are where we are supposed to be.

     ```bash